stormalf/porth/README.md

 - Trying to implement similar language but using ANTLR4.
 - Generate a real AST and symbol table.
 - rewriting porth in porth

+## Detailed documentation

+OPEN:
+Description : open the file and returns the file descriptor (3 or higher if succeeds or negative value if fails) IN : pop the string address
+IN : pop the length of the string
+OUT : push the file descriptor

+READF:
+Description : read the file and returns the buffer address and the length of the buffer
+IN: pop the file descriptor
+OUT: push the buffer address
+OUT: push the length of the buffer

+WRITEF:
+Description : write the buffer into the file (defined by the file descriptor)
+IN: pop the file descriptor
+IN: pop the buffer address
+IN: pop the length of the buffer

+CLOSE:
+Description : close the file (defined by the file descriptor)
+IN: pop the file descriptor
+OUT: None

+ITOS:
+Description : convert an integer into a string
+IN: pop the integer
+OUT: push the string address
+OUT: push the length of the string

+LEN:
+Description : return the length of a string, integer, char.
+Internally calls ITOS or if it's already a string drop the address and returns the length.
+IN: pop the string address or the integer or the char
+IN: pop the length of the string (if string)
+OUT: push the length of the string